Portrait of Adele Bloch-Bauer I: Since 1945

 Altmann, then living in the US, hired E. Randol Schoenberg to act on her behalf.
 Schoenberg was the son of a woman she had been friends with since they lived in Vienna.
 They filed a claim with the restitution committee for the return of six paintings: Adele Bloch-Bauer I, Adele Bloch-Bauer II, Apfelbaum I, Buchenwald, Häuser in Unterach am Attersee and Amalie Zuckerkandl.
 The committee turned down the request, again citing Adele's will as the reason they were retaining the works.
 The committee's decision recommended that 16 Klimt drawings and 19 pieces of porcelain that had been held by Ferdinand and Adele and which were still at the Galerie Belvedere should be returned, as they fell outside the request of the will.

 In March 2000 Altmann filed a civil claim against the Austrian government for the return of the paintings.
 She was informed that the cost of filing (consisting of 1.2% of the amount in question, plus a filing fee), would have meant a fee of €1.75 million.
-To avoid the prohibitively high costs, Altmann and Schoenberg sued the Austrian government and the Galerie Belvedere in the US courts.
+To avoid the prohibitively high costs, Altmann and Schoenberg sued the Galerie Belvedere, and the museums owner, the Austrian government, in the US courts.
 The Austrian government filed for dismissal, with arguments based on the Foreign Sovereign Immunities Act (1976).
 The Act granted immunity to sovereign nations except under certain conditions.
 Schoenberg showed that three of the conditions pertinent to the case were that Altmann's property had been taken in violation of international law; the property was in the possession of the state in question, or one of its agencies; and that the property had been used on a commercial basis in the US.
 Over four years of litigation followed as to whether the case could be brought against a sovereign state before it was brought before the Supreme Court in Republic of Austria v.
 Altmann.
 In June 2004 the Supreme Court determined that the paintings had been stolen and that Austria was not immune from a claim from Altmann; the court made no comment on the current ownership of the paintings.